Enigmatic-Smile/docs/offers/README.md

      }'
 ```

+## Requirements
+Before creating an offer, the merchant should have completed the CLO registration process by:

+- Confirming account
+- Giving consent to publisher
+- Filling in all the required business details

+Merchants can complete this process using [Fidel CLO web application](https://clo.fidel.uk/) after they receive an invitation from a publisher.

+## Request

 You should pass the `brandId` of the Brand you wish to submit the offer to in the URL path and the offer parameters in the payload.

 As required parameters, you need to set an offer `name`, your `accountId` as the `publisherId`, a `startDate` at least three weeks from today, the type of offer between `amount` or `discount`, an offer `value`, and the `countryCode` where the offer will be available.
 The `value` is a percentage id the offer `type` is `discount` or a fixed amount in the local currency of the `countryCode` specified.

 Two more API calls are necessary to complete the offer object and submit to the publisher for aproval.
 These are the **Add locations** endpoint and after the **Submit offer** endpoint.
 After the offer has been submitted, the publisher can use the dashboard or the review endpoints to accept or reject the offer.

+All new offers will have a status of `DRAFT`.

 <br/>

 ### Submit Locations

-Using the Add locations endpoint you can upload a valid csv file with the pipe | symbol as delimiter.
+Using the Add locations endpoint you can upload a valid csv file with the pipe `|` symbol as delimiter.
 All locations must be from the same country.
 If you want to make your offer available in several countries, you should create one offer per country.
 See below the format of the locations file and an example on how to add locations to an offer using the submit offer API endpoint:

 ```csv